garmin/whisk/README.md

 Then, another multiconfig can [mcdepends][] on that source recipes `do_deploy` task and pull the files out of the source multiconfigs [DEPLOY_DIR][].
 However, in order for this to work, the `DEPLOY_DIR` of each source multiconfig must be at a known location.
-To aid in this discovery, Whisk creates a `DEPLOY_DIR` variable for each defined product, so that all products can easily reference each others deployed files.
+To aid in this discovery, Whisk creates a `WHISK_DEPLOY_DIR` variable for each defined product, so that all products can easily reference each others deployed files.

 For example, assume we have two products, `source` and `dest`. `source` has a recipe called "hello.bb" that contains: